jchen-nogle/exam-react-redux/README.md

 ## Github exam:

 Please fork the project and finish the below requirements.
-The requirements should be committed on a feature branch called “feature/Exam_ProductsDropdown” and forward the project to john.chen@nogle.com.
+The requirements should be committed on a feature branch called “feature/Exam_ProductsDropdown”.
+When you finish, please forward the project url to john.chen@nogle.com.

 ### Requirements: